MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 ![stability-tab](assets/stability-tab.png)

 In the Stability tab, you can change the mode of the system, the parameter of the in-process control and you can view the system’s live data.

 CAUTION: The tabs System and Stability tab are not connected.
 Therefore, if you disconnect the STH, the mode and the parameter set up in the Stability tab stay the same, even if you connect a new STH.
 These parameters only reset when the SPU got a reset.

 In the upper left, you can change the active mode (For detailed descriptions of the modes, see chapter “Modes”).

 ![modeauswahl](assets/modeauswahl.png)

 Below the mode selection are the configuration parameters (For detailed descriptions of the parameters, see chapter “Parameters”).

 Beside the mode selection you can find an indicator which shows if the system is recording at the moment.
 If the system is recording the indicator will turn bright green.

 ![recording-off](assets/record-off.png) <-------> ![recording-on](assets/record-on.png)

 On the right-hand side you can see the live data of the system, change the shown time window length (in seconds) and you can choose to stop the data-print.

 ![grafhistory](assets/grafhistory.png)

-The newest data point is on the left-hand side.
-The oldest one to the right.
-The timeline on the bottom gives information on how many seconds ago a specific value occured.
-So to say, 5s means that this point is 5s in the past.
-The live data is categorized into three prints.
+The newest data point is on the right-hand side.
+The oldest one to the left.

 #### IFT-Value

 The IFT-Value is the system's criteria to find out if the process is stable or instable.
 If the value is above a chosen threshold and an in-process control mode is selected, the system generates new setpoints for the overrides feed rate and spindle speed in order to stabilize the process again.

 ![signal](assets/signal-1622407122141.png)